cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 ]);
 ```

-This above example gathers all of this data, but it does so sequentially.
+The above example gathers all of this data, but it does so sequentially.
 If this data is all gathered
-during a web request, the caller has to wait for the cumulative time of each request.
+during a web request, the caller has to wait for the cumulative time of all requests.
+For instance,
+imagine this is the response time for each:

 | Request | Time |
 |---------|-------|